Our products

 Can I use fresh cod to make pil pil?

 Technically you can try, but you won't get a true pil pil.
-Pil pil sauce is formed thanks to the gelatin that salted cod releases when slowly cooked in oil.
-Fresh cod barely has that gelatin, so the emulsion doesn't form correctly.
+Pil pil sauce is formed thanks to the gelatin that salted cod releases when cooked slowly in oil.
+Fresh cod barely has that gelatin, so the emulsion does not form correctly.
 For pil pil, you need salted or desalted cod.

 Does desalted cod taste the same as salted cod desalted at home?

-If the desalting is well done, yes.
-Professional desalting with temperature and time control can even be more precise than home desalting.
-The difference lies with the supplier: quality professional desalting preserves all the flavor of cured cod with just the right amount of salt.
-Choose a trusted supplier that works with cod from a good origin.
+If the desalting is done well, yes.
+Professional desalting with temperature and time control can be even more precise than home desalting.
+The difference lies in the supplier: quality professional desalting maintains all the flavor of cured cod with just the right amount of salt.
+Choose a trusted supplier that works with cod from a good source.

-How long does it take to desalinate cod?
+How long does it take to desalt cod?

 It depends on the thickness of the piece.
-As a general rule: 24 hours for thin pieces (flakes, small chunks), 36-48 hours for thick fillets.
-The water must be cold, and it should be changed every 8 hours.
-The cod should be placed skin-side up so that the salt falls to the bottom.
-If you don't want to wait, desalted cod comes ready-to-use.
+As a general rule: 24 hours for thin pieces (flakes, small pieces), 36-48 hours for thick loins.
+The water should be cold, and you should change it every 8 hours.
+The cod is placed skin side up so that the salt falls to the bottom.
+If you don't want to wait, desalted cod is already ready.

 Can desalted cod be frozen?